PhyPlan: Learning To Plan Tasks with Generalizable and Rapid Physical Reasoning for Embodied Manipulation

 Citation

-author = {Chopra, Mudit and Barnawal, Abhinav and Vagadia, Harshil and Banerjee, Tamajit and Tuli, Shreshth and Chakraborty, Souvik and Paul, Rohan},
+author = {Kanwar, Ankit and Soin, Hartej and Barnawal, Abhinav and Chopra, Mudit and Vagadia, Harshil and Banerjee, Tamajit and Tuli, Shreshth and Chakraborty, Souvik and Paul, Rohan},

 booktitle = {},